 Some points of interest (focal points) – First and foremost, your photo should have some points of interest to make it worth painting.
 If you paint from a photo that has no interesting features, then the chances are that your painting will also have no interesting features.

 A strong value structure – A strong value structure is one of the first things I look for when searching for an interesting scene to paint.
 Value is considered one of the most important aspects of painting (read more about value here).

-Here is a photo which I believe has a strong value structure.
-There are a few strong value groupings and the image is clearly identifiable without color.
+Here is a photo that I believe has a strong value structure.
+There are a few strong value groupings, and the image is clearly identifiable without color.

-This photo on the other hand does not appear to have a strong value structure.
+On the other hand, this photo does not appear to have a strong value structure.
 The values are not strongly grouped and it is a very scattered arrangement.